bpmasters/bpmasters.github.io/_posts/2023-04-28-loudspeaker-building.md

 image: assets/images/Speakers.JPEG
 ---

-These are some speakers I built throught the Acoustical Society of America and Audio Engineering Society student chapters at Purdue University.
+These are some speakers I built through the Acoustical Society of America and Audio Engineering Society student chapters at Purdue University.

 ## White Speakers